cloud-gov/cg-site/_posts/2023-05-01-release-notes.md

   * Bump rspec-core from 3.12.1 to 3.12.2 by @dependabot in #567
   * Bump rspec-expectations from 3.12.2 to 3.12.3 by @dependabot in #568

-### Last but not least

-`cflinuxfs4` is now the default for all new applications.
-For existing applications, app maintainers should use `cf push APP_NAME -s cflinuxfs4` or the CF Stack Auditor plugin.
-Additional details can be found at [https://cloud.gov/2023/04/27/cflinuxfs3-deprecation-update/](https://cloud.gov/2023/04/27/cflinuxfs3-deprecation-update/)